-The Attorney-General (Mr. Wako): Mr. Speaker, Sir, as I was stating, the Office of the Attorney-General was working very closely with--- background leading to the drafting of this Bill the way it is.
+The Attorney-General (Mr. Wako): Mr. Speaker, Sir, in order to discuss this Bill, I was giving the historical background leading to the drafting of this Bill the way it is.
 I was refreshing the hon.
 Members' memories, that the Office of the Attorney-General, as soon as KACA was formed, and according to their own report, was working very well with KACA.
 The Government was also giving it the necessary resources to be executive in its work.
 "Operational rhythm" means that whenever they required the consent after completing investigations, they were getting it within 24 hours.
 So, we were on course as far as the war against corruption is concerned.